 Output Indicators Annual Target Q1 Q2 Q3 Q4 1.
 Number of SCM training conducted on the new procurement regulations.
 Conduct 3 training sessions on the new procurement regulations.
 NA 1 training session for the Municipalities.
 1 training session for Public entities.
 1 training session for Provincial Departments.
 2. Number of reports produced on the Implementation of the Annual Procurement Plans by public sector institutions.
 10 Reports on submission of quarterly reports on the implementation of Procurement Plans.
-3 Reports 3 Reports 2 Reports 2 Reports 3.
-Number of SCM prescripts/policies Reviewed in line with the PPPFA 2(1)d.
+3 Reports.
+3 Reports.
+2 Reports.
+2 Reports.
+3. Number of SCM prescripts/policies Reviewed in line with the PPPFA 2(1)d.
 Review 16 procurement policies for new regulations in line with PPPFA 2(1)d.
-4 procurement policies.
-4 procurement policies.
-4 procurement policies.
-4 procurement policies.
+4 Procurement policies.
+4 Procurement policies.
+4 Procurement policies.
+4 Procurement policies.
 4. Number of reports produced on the status of Bid Appeals Tribunal and Municipal Bid Appeals Tribunal.
 4 reports on the status of current bid appeals.
 1 Report 1 Report.
 1 Report.
 1 Report.
 5. Number of Contract Management training sessions conducted at Departments, Municipalities and Public Entities.
 3 Training Session on contract management framework.
 N/A 1 Training session for Municipalities.
 1 Training session for Provincial Departments 1 Training session for Public Entities 6.
 Number of reports produced on the distribution of procurement spend to targeted groups.
 4 reports on the distribution of spend and commodities to the targeted group.
 1 Report 1 Report 1 Report 1 Report

-Sub-prog ramme - Accounti ng Practices Outcome Outputs Output Indicators Audi ted Performan ce Estimated Performance MTEF Targets 2018/19 2019/20 2020/21 2021/22 2022/23 2023/24 2024/25 Improved Audit Outcomes for the Province.
+Outcomes, Outpu its, Output ind icators and argets Sub-programme - Accounting Practices Outcome Outputs Output Indicators Audited Performance Estimated Performance MTEF Target Performance Alidited Performance MILET MTEF Targets 2018/19 2019/20 2020/21 2021/22 2022/23 2023/24 2024/25 Improved Audit Outcomes for the Province.
 Public Sector Institutions supported in financial management in order to improve audit outcomes.
 Number of departments supported in financial management on agreed specific focus areas.
-New New 11 5 2 3 3 Number of public entities supported in financial management on agreed specific focus areas.
+New New 11 5 2 3 3

+Number of public entities supported in financial management on agreed specific focus areas.
 New New New New 1 1 2 Number of public sector institutions (departments and public entities) supported in asset management on agreed specific focus areas.
 New New New New 2 2 3 Reports on institutions level of compliance on payment of suppliers within 30 days.
 Number of consolidated Instruction Note 34 reports to National Treasury (NT) on compliance to Payment of valid suppliers invoices within 30 days.
-12 12 12 12 12 12 12

-Condonation of Irregular Expenditure in the Province.
-Percentage of Irregular expenditure condonation requests assessed in compliance with the Irregular Expenditure Framework, within 3 months of receipt of the request.
+12 12 12 12 12 12 12 Condonation of Irregular Expenditure in the Province.
+Percentage of Irregular expenditure condonation requests assessed in compliance with the Irregular Expenditure Framework, within 3 months of receipt of the submission and sipporting evidence.
 New New New 18 100% 100% 100% Training sessions facilitated on Financial Management (PFMA) at Public Sector Institutions in the province.
 Number of Training sessions facilitated.
 New New New New 5 5 5